gogetdata/ggd-recipes/design.md

 ## Chromosome Naming

-For each genome build, we will register a convention on chromosome naming.
-E.g. for hg19 recipes, 'chr' prefix will be required.
-For grch37, it will be avoided.
-For most species, we hope to have a single build so we aren't replicating recipes just to add/remove 'chr'.
+For each genome build, there will be a required .genome file in this repo that lists the the chromosomes in their prescribed order and their lengths.

+This genome file will dictate, for that build:
++ whether to use the 'chr' prefix or not
++ the chromosome ordering
++ the valid chromosomes.

-This convention will go in a yaml and we'll provide a `ggd` sub-command to strip or add prefixes.
+This convention will go in a yaml and we'll provide a `ggd` sub-command to strip or add prefixes and sort common file formats according to a genome file.

 ## Data Preprocessing and QC

 Where possible all files should be bgzipped and tabixed.
-Records should be in `natural sort` order (1, 2, ...
-9, 10, 11 instead of `1, 10, 11, ...
-19, 2, 20`.
+Records should be in the order dictated by the genome file as described above.

 All text-based files will be checked for sort-order as part of testing.

 VCF files will go through a minimal validator.
 BED files will be checked for abberant spaces.

 SAM files should be converted to sorted, indexed BAM.

-If we store a genome_sizes file for each genome build, we can check that all records fall in the expected bounds.

 #### VCF QC